 This blackberry lemonade with sage is the perfect combination of sweet, tart and earthy flavors.
 It’s easy to make and so delicious!

-There is nothing quite like this refreshing blackberry lemonade with sage.
+There is nothing quite like this refreshing blackberry lemonade with sage made with our blackberry simple syrup.
 Years ago I found the one drink in the world that was so good it made me want to cry…

 It was at the Melting Pot and it was in the form of their blackberry sage lemonade.
 One sip and I was smitten!